-Vehicle to everything – V2X – connectivity is the only solution which provides non line-of-sight information for a vehicle.
+Vehicle to everything – V2X – or car connectivity is the only solution which provides non line-of-sight information for a vehicle.
 It’s a crucial augmentation of sensor technologies, communicating cars can receive information from other vehicles or from the infrastructure.
 Why is it important?
 Carmakers will have to take responsibility for their self driving systems, and V2X can reduce liabilities in an inexpensive way.

 As we mentioned in a previous blog post, V2X is just around the corner, NCAP will make it mandatory in the near future for a top safety rating.
 Our view is that this will result in a steep adoption rate.
 No OEM will want to be left behind by the competitors.

 Car owners probably won’t know about the connectivity in their car.